laurelkstewart/project_one/README.md

   B. Current - LinkedIn (Status: Complete)
 7. Forward looking Projections - Conclusion Slide (Status: Not Started)

-Data sources: Linkedin, BLS, Kaggle, TBD CoL Data Sources
+Data sources: Linkedin, Indeed.com, BLS, Kaggle, TBD CoL Data Sources

 1st tasks: exploring what the APIs will actually give us and decide if it's enough or if we need more/other sources.

-LinkedIn - Laurel / Jeff
+LinkedIn, Indeed.com - Laurel / Jeff

 BLS - Tunde